Heart Disease in Women

 - Eating less sodium and drinking less liquid to control fluid buildup

-- Making other changes, such as quitting smoking, managing stress, and getting as much physical activity as your health care provider recommends
+- Making other changes, such as quitting smoking, managing stress, and getting as much physical activity as your provider recommends

 - Treating any conditions that may make heart failure worse